amirkhan1088/FaceObject/README.md

 Primary files are main.m and custom sigma-delta ADC functions to implement three sensing matrices, namely Random Ternary MM, Random Binary MM and Random Bipolar Binary MM, respectively: sigma_delta_RTMM.m,sigma_delta_RBMM.m and sigma_delta_RBBMM.m

 The code in main.m utilizes an elementary cellular automata-based pseudo random number generator whose code can be downloaded from the link: https://uk.mathworks.com/matlabcentral/fileexchange/26929-elementary-cellular-automata
+The main.m file also code snippet to find the 5-column FPN possibly the outcome of stacking of 5-ADCs of the proposed architecture as in "Khan, A., Fernández-Berni, J., & Carmona-Galán, R. (2023, December).
+Hardware-Efficient Random-Modulation ΣΔ ADC for Per-Column CS Generation in Vision Sensor.
+In 2023 30th IEEE International Conference on Electronics, Circuits and Systems (ICECS) (pp. 1-5)."
+IEEE.
 Links for three databases are as follows:
 (i) Georgia Tech Face Dataset: https://www.anefian.com/research/face_reco.htm (ii) Extended Yale B: http://vision.ucsd.edu/datasets/extended-yale-face-database-b-b